GR-DS/Analytics-Portfolio/Clustering_Classification/README.md

-This folder contains projects that apply clustering and classification techniques using R. The main project focuses on detecting counterfeit banknotes through statistical analysis, PCA, K-means clustering, and discriminant analysis.
+This folder contains clustering and unsupervised learning projects developed using R and Python.